Is this topic for you?

 - Those relatives are spread over two generations in a row (for example, a grandparent and a parent).

 - One of those relatives had cancer before age 50.

-The most common gene changes occur in two conditions: familial adenomatous polyposis (FAP) and Lynch syndrome, also called hereditary nonpolyposis colon cancer (HNPCC).
-Many people with these changed genes will develop colorectal cancer if they are not carefully watched.
-Genetic testing can tell you whether you carry a changed, or mutated, gene that can cause FAP or HNPCC.
+Some common gene changes increase the chance of colorectal cancer.
+These changes are familial adenomatous polyposis (FAP) and Lynch syndrome, also called hereditary nonpolyposis colon cancer (HNPCC).
+Many people with these changed genes will get colorectal cancer if they aren't carefully watched.
+Genetic testing can tell you if you carry a changed, or mutated, gene that can cause FAP or HNPCC.

 Your medical history

 Your chances of getting colorectal cancer are higher if you have had:

 - Colorectal cancer in the past.

 - Another type of cancer, such as cancer of the ovary or cancer of the endometrium.

 - Polyps removed from your colon, especially if you had large polyps or a large number of polyps.

 - Ulcerative colitis or Crohn's disease for more than 10 years.